Make-School-Courses/MOB-1.1-Introduction-to-Swift/06-Building-an-iOS-Game/README.md

 ## Baseline Challenges

 1. In pairs:
-- Make the group & time diagrams for each of the following animations in a mini whiteboard.
+- Draw the diagrams for each of the following animations in a mini whiteboard.
 - Then code them in Xcode.
 - Then create one diagram for your partner to code.